ambiguousname/ambiguousname.github.io/_drafts/skyrim-in-minecraft.md

 A Minecraft block's length is 1 meter.
 So one Minecraft block length is 70 in-game units.

 A Minecraft chunk is 16 x 16 blocks, so about 1,120 x 1,120 Skyrim units.
 This means one Skyrim Cell is around 3.6 Minecraft Chunks.
-Skyrim has a width of 120 x 95 cells in the Tamriel `WRLD`, so our Minecraft world is going to be 432 x 342 Chunks.
+Skyrim has a grid of 119 x 94 cells in the Tamriel `WRLD`, so our Minecraft world is going to be roughly 428.4 x 338.4 Chunks.

 ##### Height